Edgar Hertwich

 Edgar Hertwich lectures and researches life-cycle assessment, sustainable production and consumption, trade and environment, and risk analysis.
 He has co-authored more than 150 peer-reviewed journal articles, and has led multiple IRP reports.

-Professor Hertwich has lead the development of three IRP reports: Resource Efficiency and Climate Change (2019), Green Energy Choices (2016) and Priority Products and Materials (2009).
+Currently, Hertwich co-leads an IRP study on the Decarbonizing Metro Regions and the Global Resources Outlook 2028.
 In addition, he has served as a co-author of the reports on Resource Efficiency for Sustainable Development (2019), Resource Efficiency (2017) and Green Technology Choices (2017).
 The work for the IRP lead to the development of the THEMIS and ODYM-RECC models.
-Currently, Edgar Hertwich is working on a regional study on material efficiency in the building and construction sectors of Argentina, Indonesia, and Mexico.
-The study aims to contextualize the modelling and policy analysis of the IRP report on Resource Efficiency and Climate Change in these countries.
+Currently, Edgar Hertwich has also worked regional studies on material efficiency in the building and construction sectors of Argentina, Indonesia, and Mexico, as well as Bangladesh and Ghana.
+The studies helped to contextualize the modelling and policy analysis of the IRP report on Resource Efficiency and Climate Change in these countries.

-In addition, he has served as a lead author of the energy chapter of the Intergovernmental Panel on Climate Change’s (IPCC’s) 5th assessment report and a lead author of UNEP’s Emissions Gap Report (2019).
+Outside the IRP, Hertwich has recently served as a member of the EU’s Climate Advisory Board (2022-2026).
+He has also served as a lead author of the energy chapter of the Intergovernmental Panel on Climate Change’s (IPCC’s) 5th assessment report and a lead author of UNEP’s Emissions Gap Report (2019).

-He has served as president of the International Society for Industrial Ecology (2017-18) and as professor for Industrial Sustainability at the Yale School of Forestry and Environmental Studies (2015-19).
+Hertwich was a professor of Industrial Ecology at the Norwegian University of Science and Technology (NTNU) and of Yale University.
+He has served as president of the International Society for Industrial Ecology (2017-18).
 He is a member of the editorial board of Environmental Science & Technology, the Journal of Industrial Ecology, and the Journal of Economic Structures.
 Hertwich grew up in Austria.
-He earned a PhD in energy and resources from the University of California, Berkeley, in the USA.
+He earned a Bachelor in physics from Princeton University and a PhD in energy and resources from the University of California, Berkeley, in the USA.

 Selected Publications